JdeH/Eden/README.md

 ============

-Put the eden (lowercase!) subdirectory of Eden into the site-packages directory of the Python version you wish to use.
+Put the eden (lowercase!) subdirectory of Eden into the site-packages or the dist-packages directory of the Python version you wish to use.
 If you want to install it under multiple Python versions, e.g. IronPython 2.7 and CPython 2.7, you can use a symlink (so NOT a shortcut, google for 'mklink').

 N.B.
 The WinForms (stable) version works with IronPython 2.7.
-The Kyvi version (under development) works with CPython 2.7, you can e.g. use the Python 2.7 that comes with Portable Kivy for Windows.
+The Kyvi version (under development) works with CPython 2.7 and Kivy 1.8 you can e.g. use the Python 2.7 that comes with Portable Kivy for Windows.
 The Kyvi version should also run under Linux, although that is only tested infrequently.

 Recent changes
 ==============

-Drag and drop added to Kivy TreeView.
-API of D&D much simplified, compared to WinForms version.
-Kivy testapp TreeViewDragDrop.py added.
+Kivy version:
+	Multi-panel HSplitView and VSplitView with persistent splitter positions added.

+WinForms version:
+	None

 How does it work
 ================